 - It also offers a premium membership for which it charges a fee.

-- It is a financial institution so it makes money the same way other financial institutions do: through securities lending (through partner Apex Clearing Corp.) and 1 percent to 2 percent markups on crypto transactions.
-It also earns interest on uninvested cash that members hold in their cash accounts.
+- It is a financial institution that makes money like other financial institutions: through securities lending (through partner Apex Clearing Corp.) and 1 percent to 2 percent markups on crypto transactions.
+It also earns interest on uninvested cash members hold in their accounts.

-- While Public app charges no fees on stocks or ETFs, it does charge fees on alternative asset classes.
-And, it charges fees if you need to make an instant cash withdrawal from your brokerage account.
+- While the Public app charges no fees for stocks or ETFs, it does charge fees for alternative asset classes and for instant cash withdrawals from your brokerage account.

-- It also earns money through a program it calls Pulse partnerships.
-These partnerships allow companies to build relationships with their retail investors.
+- It also earns money through Pulse Partnerships, which allows companies to build relationships with their retail investors.

 - The company is well-capitalized and funded through venture capital.